 When a game is immersive, one of my favourite things to do is to simply exist in its world.
 It’s fun to fall asleep in the flower patches in Super Mario 64, get lost in the woods in Ocarina of Time, climb through the jungle in Tomb Raider III, stay at the Stock Pot Inn in Majora’s Mask, and hang out at Iwatodai Dorm in Persona 3.
 I believe that it’s important for a game world to be new and exciting at first, but feel like home by the time the player has completed it.

 Existing in a game world is kind of like daydreaming.
 I’ve always loved box-like scenes and levels; scenes that appear as a stage or a set, floating in a void as a closed system, completely self-sufficient.
 I see them as miniature worlds, like dollhouses.
-I used to make up new stories for games and treated them like dollhouses.
+When I was very young, I used to make up new stories for games and treated them like any other toy.
 For example, I once turned Peach’s castle into a school.
 I also wrote a new story for Majora’s Mask where Link was Anju’s brother and the main antagonist of the story was Goht, the second boss in the real story.

 Video games have contributed so much to who I am.
 They are a very beautiful form of art with incredible potential.